GitLab CI

 This feature requires GitLab Ultimate.
 Pipeline execution policies are not available on Free or Premium tiers.

-Use a Pipeline execution policy to automatically inject the report-to-buildbutler job into every project pipeline in your group — no changes needed in individual repositories.
+Use a Pipeline execution policy to automatically inject the reporter job into every project pipeline in your group.

-Create a dedicated repository in your group (e.g. buildbutler-policy) and add a file at .gitlab/ci/buildbutler.yml:
+Create a dedicated repository in your group (e.g. buildbutler-policy) and add .gitlab/ci/buildbutler.yml:

-- Go to your GitLab group Secure → Policies
+- Go to your group Secure → Policies → New policy → Pipeline execution policy

-Enabled - Actions — set to Inject into the
+- Set Actions to Inject with the CI file from your

-On conflict(avoids name collisions with project jobs) - Variable option — set to Deny to prevent projects from overriding the variables used by the policy
+buildbutler-policyrepository - Set Variable option to Deny to prevent projects from overriding the API key

 - Click Create policy